DragonMinded/netboot/naomi/README.md

 ### regions property

-A list of integers representing valid regions this ROM will run under.
+A list of NaomiRomRegionEnum values representing valid regions this ROM will run under.
 Uses the same region constants as the `names` property.
 When read, returns a list of the valid regions this ROM executes under.
 When written, updates the list of regions the ROM is allowed to execute under.
 When booting, the Naomi BIOS will check the current region against this list and show an error if the current region is not included in the list.